-Living in Moscow for several months studying Russian, I was taken aback that Kiev is such an affordable city, where almost anything can be found.
+Living in Moscow for several months studying Russian, I was taken aback that Kyiv is such an affordable city, where almost anything can be found.
 As an enthusiastic amateur chef, I need many spices, vegetables, products, and in Moscow it seemed that even fairly standard European and American products were difficult to find and/or very expensive to buy.

-In Kiev the same products — cheeses, fruits, sauces, spices — that I could buy at only one super-expensive store in Moscow or had to tramp through shady and filthy bazaars to acquire, I find in many supermarkets here.
+In Kyiv the same products — cheeses, fruits, sauces, spices — that I could buy at only one super-expensive store in Moscow or had to tramp through shady and filthy bazaars to acquire, I find in many supermarkets here.

-While Kiev is convenient, convenience is not everything: one necessary trip for the novice Eastern-European traveler is to the rynoks , also called bazaars, Ukraine’s open-air markets, which in the summer and fall are absolutely the best place to buy Ukrainian produce, organically grown by default, and incredibly fresh, delicious and cheap (unbelievably fragrant yellow tomatoes, cucumbers, and plums, and fresh mild cheese, are some of the bazaars’ summer specialties, and a kilogram of anything usually costs under 25 hryvna, or 1 USD).
+While Kyiv is convenient, convenience is not everything: one necessary trip for the novice Eastern-European traveler is to the rynoks , also called bazaars, Ukraine’s open-air markets, which in the summer and fall are absolutely the best place to buy Ukrainian produce, organically grown by default, and incredibly fresh, delicious and cheap (unbelievably fragrant yellow tomatoes, cucumbers, and plums, and fresh mild cheese, are some of the bazaars’ summer specialties, and a kilogram of anything usually costs under 25 hryvna, or 1 USD).

 But of course not everyone likes to make their own food, and not only produce can be found at the rynoks — they are buzzing hubs of commerce in every area, and to take one example — the book rynok at Petrovka metro, famous even beyond Ukraine: if it is printed, downloaded, listened to or watched, not to mention banned or illegal, it can be found at Petrovka.